Sympycnodes rhaptodes

 Sympycnodes rhaptodes is a species of moth of the family Cossidae.
 It is found in Australia, where it has been recorded from Victoria to Queensland and possibly the Northern Territory.
 It is found in a wide range of habitats, including subalpine areas, as well as wet and dry sclerophyll forests.

 The wingspan is 24–41 mm for males and 37–54 mm for females.
-The forewings are covered in pale brownish-grey scales with groups of dark brown scales.
-The hindwings are uniform fuscous.
 Adults have been recorded on wing from November to March.